 When you invest in a new pair of sneakers—whether they're for running, hiking, playing sports or everyday wear—you want to be sure they properly fit.
 Well-fitting shoes are less likely to cause uncomfortable rubbing or blisters.
 Finding the right fit will help ensure you can confidently wear your new shoes without discomfort.

 When you're shopping for a new pair of shoes, how do you know if the shoes are the right fit?
 Check out these podiatrist-backed tips to find well-fitting sneakers.

 1.Talk to a Sales Associate

 When buying a new shoe, it may be worth trying on the shoes in person.
-When you’re in a Nike store, you can enlist the help of a knowledgeable sales associate to choose the right pair and size for your level of activity and foot type.
-You can also practice walking or running in the new shoes, and with the help of a sales associate, you can figure out if they correctly fit.
+When you're in a Nike store, you can enlist the help of a knowledgeable sales associate to choose the right pair and size for your level of activity and foot type.
+You can also practise walking or running in the new shoes, and with the help of a sales associate, you can figure out if they correctly fit.

 2.Find the Right Length and Width

 It's important to consider the fit and support of all types of shoes, not just performance footwear.
 That includes slippers, sandals, dress shoes and athletic shoes.